Samuel Bamford: Death and legacy

 Bamford died in Harpurhey on the 13th of April 1872 at the age of 84 and was given a public funeral in Middleton on the 20th, attended by several thousand people.
 A memorial obelisk unveiled in Middleton Cemetery in 1877 reads in part, "Bamford was a reformer when to be so was unsafe, and he suffered for his faith."

 In 2000 The Diaries of Samuel Bamford were released, edited by Robert Poole and a critical Martin Hewitt, according to whom "Bamford's career, not least its virulent anti-Chartism, have tainted him with reformism, and left him to be invoked as an example of the weaknesses and limitations of early nineteenth-century working-class political assertion."

-Influence on Literature

-Samuel Bamford's Passages in the Life of a Radical (1839–41) is widely recognized not only as a historical account of working-class radicalism but also as an influential source for later literary works.
-George Eliot drew extensively on Bamford's writings while researching her 1866 novel Felix Holt, the Radical.
-In her diary, Eliot noted reading passages from Passages in the Life of a Radical during the writing process.
-Bamford’s political views—his advocacy of lawful protest, rejection of violence, emphasis on education, and moral improvement—find clear parallels in the character of Felix Holt, whose political stance closely mirrors Bamford's brand of moderate radicalism.